jupyter/dashboards/README.md

 ## Prerequisites

-* Jupyter Notebook 4.0.x running on Python 3.x or Python 2.7.x
+* Jupyter Notebook 4.1.x or 4.0.x running on Python 3.x or Python 2.7.x
 * Edge, Chrome, Firefox, or Safari

 Note: If you're running IPython Notebook 3.2.x, you can install the older 0.1.x version of the extension.